PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 #### General Interactions
 1. The Supporter is Immutable, and its presence on a Space doesn't affect the Movement of Any non-Supporter Pieces onto or through that Space.
 It is a bit like the Haunted in this sense.
 2. If Any Piece other that's neither a Haunted nor a Hex ends its movement on the same Space as Any Supporter, that Supporter Captures itself.
 This is the only way Any Supporter may be Captured.
-3. If Any Supporter moves to a Space within 1 of the Space it was on previously, it creates a new Supporter on the Space it left, and the new Supporter is friendly to the Supporter that moved.
+3. If Any Supporter Moves to a Space within 1 of the Space it was on previously, it creates a new Supporter on the Space it left, and the new Supporter is friendly to the Supporter that moved.
+This only applies when Supporters Move on the Board, not when they are placed on the Board from elsewhere.
-#### Interaction with Enemy Supporters
+#### Interaction with Other Supporters
+Supporters may not Move to Spaces occupied by other Supporters, and Supporters which are Full-Depth Reinforcements may not be placed on Spaces occupied by other Supporters.
 If a Supporter Moves to a Space adjacent to an Enemy Supporter, that Supporter switches sides to match the Supporter that Moved.
 Only Supporters' own movements trigger this effect; Any Supporters switching sides or being created do not trigger them.
 #### Interaction with Haunted and Cultist Hexes
 No Supporters directly interact with Haunted, Hexes, or _w&#233;iq&#237;_-style Capture at all.
 A Haunted or Hex may be placed on a Space already containing Any Supporter.
-Any Supporter and Any Haunted or Hex may share a Space regardless of if they are Friendly to each other; for example, this may occur when a Haunted or Hex is placed on a Space already containing a Supporter or if a Supporter Moves to&#x2014;or is created on&#x2014;a Space already containing a Haunted or Hex.
+Any Supporter and Any Haunted or Hex may share a Space regardless of if they are Friendly to each other; for example, this may occur when a Haunted or Hex is placed on a Space already containing a Supporter or if a Supporter Moves to&#x2014;or is created or placed on&#x2014;a Space already containing a Haunted or Hex.
 All Supporters are immune to Capture by loss of Liberties.
 They do not count as part of Groups and do not count as filling any Player's Liberties.
 Any Haunted or Hex sharing a Space with Any Supporter generally counts as part of a Group and may count as filling a Liberty.
 ### Chairman
 This Piece is a Titan.
 It may Move or Capture 1 Space along Queen Lines.
 ||||